yaroschukb/space-tourist/README.md

 # Space 🚀 tourist

+The training project was created to practice the skills of creating a website.
 Website was created using React library.
 Design adaptive, using the method of the styled component.

 # Demo Website!